TillMeineke/ML_Zoomcamp2024_hw/helloListenDog/README.md

     - [ ] 0 points: No script for training a model
     - [ ] 1 point: The logic for training the model is exported to a separate script
 - [ ] Reproducibility
-  - [ ] 0 points: Not possitble to execute the notebook and the training script.
-Data is missing or it's not easiliy accessible
+  - [ ] 0 points: Not possible to execute the notebook and the training script.
+Data is missing or it's not easily accessible
   - [ ] 1 point: It's possible to re-execute the notebook and the training script without errors.
 The dataset is committed in the project repository or there are clear instructions on how to download the data
 - Script `predict.py` (suggested name)
   - [ ] Loading the model